 What Qualifies as Emotional Distress?
-When Are Damage Available?
-How to You Determine the Amount of Your Losses?
+When Are Damages Available?
+How Do You Determine the Amount of Your Losses?

-You’ve been in a motor vehicle accident and you find yourself terrified to go near a car.
+You've been in a motor vehicle accident and you find yourself terrified to go near a car.
 You were attacked by a vicious dog and have a fear of all types of animals.
-You were hurt in any type of accident and are experiencing depression, anxiety or stress because of the wholesale changes in your life and lifestyle.
-You’re suffering what is legally referred to as “emotional distress.”
+You were hurt in an accident and are experiencing depression, anxiety, or stress because of the changes in your life.
+You're suffering what is legally referred to as emotional distress.

 What Is Emotional Distress?